 Then Peter, filled with the Holy Spirit, said to them, "Rulers and elders of the people,Acts 4:8(NASB)

 It was only ten days later, that Christ's promise was fulfilled.
-His faithful followers, who obeyed His instruction to wait in Jerusalem, for the Promise of the Father, were gloriously baptised by the Spirit of God into the body of Christ – which is the Church.
-We read that on that Day of Pentecost, they were all filled with the Holy Spirit, and all received the gift of languages.
+His faithful followers, who obeyed His instruction to wait in Jerusalem for the Promise of the Father "were gloriously baptised by the Spirit of God into the Body of Christ, which is the Church."
+We read: "On that Day of Pentecost, they were all filled with the Holy Spirit, and all received the gift of languages."

-We read: then Peter, filled with the Holy Spirit, said to them, "Rulers and elders of the people, … let it be known to all of you and to all the people of Israel, that by the name of Jesus Christ the Nazarene, Whom you crucified - God raised Him from the dead.
-And this man who stands here before you, has been healed through Him.
+We read: "Then Peter, filled with the Holy Spirit, said to them, 'Rulers and elders of the people... know this, you and all the people of Israel: It is by the name of Jesus Christ the Nazarene, Whom you crucified but Whom God raised from the dead, that this man stands before you healed.'"

-Heavenly Father, thank You for the bold witness of Peter and the other disciples, who were filled with the Holy Spirit of truth.
-Thank You that when we are saved by grace through faith in Christ we are immediately baptised into the body of Christ by the power of the Holy Spirit and are enabled to be filled with Your power and Your sufficient grace, by means of the indwelling Holy Spirit of Christ.
-May we walk in spirit and truth and live and work to Your praise and glory, so that we too may be continuously filled with His power and grace - for Your greater purposes.
-This we ask in Jesus name, AMEN
+Heavenly Father, thank You for the bold witness of Peter and the other disciples who were filled with the Holy Spirit of truth.
+Thank You that when we are saved by grace through faith in Christ, we are immediately baptised into the Body of Christ by the power of the Holy Spirit.
+Thank You that by means of the indwelling Holy Spirit, we are enabled to be filled with Your power and Your sufficient grace.
+May I walk in spirit and truth, and live and work to Your praise and glory, being continuously filled with Your power and grace for Your greater purposes.
+In Jesus' name, AMEN.